 Thanks for your interesting question, Antonio.

-The short answer is ‘yes’, the government or opposition can kick—or expel—someone from their team, but this is uncommon.
+The short answer is yes; the government or opposition can kick—or expel—someone from their team but this is uncommon.

 Each political party has its own rules about membership which may allow for expulsion.
-If a member or senator is expelled from their party, they don’t cease to be a member of parliament because they have been elected to the Senate or House of Representatives.
+If a senator or member is expelled from their party, they don’t cease to be a member of parliament because they have been elected to the Senate or House of Representatives.
 The person would become an independent—without a party—or they could apply to join another political party or begin a new party of their own!